jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 challenging problem but for an introduction with Keras and the first trained architectures, it does the job.

+We will use Keras which was once a layer above multiple deep learning frameworks (theano, tensorflow, CNTK) but which has then be embedded within tensorflow since its 2.0 release.
+Keras is designed to be a general purpose easy to use framework.
+If you want to play with standard models, it is really quick and easy to do it with Keras but if you target implementing custom architectures, you should consider lower level frameworks such as tensorflow or pytorch.

 The models you will train are :

 -   a linear classifier